Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Using A Multi-Channel Ultrasonic Flow Meter

-The multi-channel ultrasonic flow meter utilizes four or five beams to measure multiple sound waves within the fluid flow.
-By comparing the transit time, or chord, of each beam, the meter calculates an average flow rate.
-In the four-channel method, two beams measure the flow rate at the center of the pipe, while the other two focus on the top and bottom, closer to the pipe walls.
+The multi-channel ultrasonic flow meter utilizes multiple acoustic beams, typically four or five, to measure sound waves traveling across different chords within the fluid flow cross-section.
+By comparing the transit time (also known as the chord time) of each beam at different depths and radial positions, the meter calculates an average or weighted flow rate that is more representative of the true flow profile.
+In the four-channel arrangement, two beams measure flow velocity at the center (high velocity), while the other two focus on the top and bottom, near the pipe walls (lower velocity due to boundary layer effects).
+This technique enables accurate measurement in challenging conditions, such as partially filled pipes, non-uniform velocity distributions, or flow disturbances caused by upstream or downstream fittings.

 Leading Manufacturers and Suppliers